 Brands can sell on big e-commerce platforms such as JD or T-mall.
-People usually go e-shopping there when they are looking to purchase international brands since these 2 e-retailers ensure the genuineness.
-Therefore, they have the highest conversion rate compared to other kinds of e-commerce such as brand website, or collected brand site.
+People usually go e-shopping there when they are looking to purchase international brands since these 2 e-retailers ensure genuineness.
+Therefore, they have the highest conversion rate compared to other kinds of e-commerce such as brand websites, or collected brand sites.

-However, to setup, an inland official store maybe complicated.
-A lot of documents needed to submit and lots of tests to process before a store can be opened.
-So, a majority of international brands may choose cross-border e-commerce option which is available on T-mall or JD/ international area.
+However, setting up, an inland official store may be complicated.
+A lot of documents are needed to submit and lots of tests to process before a store can be opened.
+So, a majority of international brands may choose cross-border e-commerce option which is available on T-mall or JD/international area.
 This way shortens the application process as well as lower the set-up cost.

 OUR CASE STUDIES WITH COSMETICS BRANDS